pbourgel/FlyRodCrosby/README.md

 pyinstaller frc_gui.py --onefile
 ~~~

-Be sure to include the certificate file associated with the requests library.
+The EXE will be stored in the dist subfolder.
+When running the EXE, run as Administrator and include the certificate file associated with the requests library.
 On Python 2.7.x this is usually found in C:\Python27\Lib\site-packages\requests\cacert.pem

 Note to potential developers
 ============================